 Elementary Science of Energy (e-publication) Cool Coal Story Props (pdf)

 These guides include background information and hands-on experiments to explore the different forms of energy and how energy is transformed from one form to another.
 Groups of students master six stations, then teach others about the energy transformations at their stations.
 Teacher demonstrations are included to introduce the unit.
 Reinforcement activities are also included.
 The stations include equipment to teach transformations focusing on kinetic and potential energy, heat, light, motors, batteries, and electromagnetism.

 Students explore conventional and alternative transportation fuels such as petroleum-based fuels, ethanol, electricity, biodiesel, compressed natural gas, and propane.
 Student backgrounders and suggested activities are included.

-Energy Around the World
+Energy Around the World (e-publication)

 This guide includes maps and energy information for countries around the world.
 Student groups research assigned countries and make presentations to the class that compare United States energy use to energy use around the globe.

 NEED’s popular carnival games are an excellent way to encourage students and adults to think about energy.
 The Energy Carnival contains complete instructions and reproducible masters for ten carnival games.
 The Carnival is ideal for elementary or middle school students and makes an excellent activity for an energy fair or Earth Day celebration.

 In this outreach activity, students learn about energy conservation and ask their families to sign contracts in which they agree to save energy.
 Students then calculate the energy savings, and re- evaluate their conservation measures.